celestiaorg/docs/docs/developers/cosmwasm-environment.md

 ## Starting the Wasmd Network

-You can run the following to start the `wasmd` network:
+We can run the following to start the `wasmd` network:

 <!-- markdownlint-disable MD013 -->
 ```sh